Betrayal of Trust

 Discussions with close friends may shed light on the darker aspects of our personality; but only when we listen openly.
 A few defensive reactions to constructive advice shut the spigot, limiting the future flow of unfiltered wisdom.
 A friend, without the emotional investment in the relationships, may wisely see an issue with more clarity.

-Trust is not conditional.
+Trust is not conditional, changing moment to moment.
 When loving behaviors are conditional on momentary circumstances, our vows (spoken or unspoken) are worthless.
 Security doesn't spring from treating someone with respect only when loving feelings dictate such treatment.

 For if ye love them which love you, what reward have ye? do not even the publicans the same?